What is Cupola Furnace?

 Disadvantages of Cupola Furnace

-Here, the cons of cupola furnace are as follows.
+Here, the cons of the cupola furnaces are as follows.

 - The main disadvantage is that sometimes it is very hard to control the temperature in this furnace.